From acupuncture to minimally invasive spine surgery

 Did you know that an albino alligator in a Brazilian aquarium made news when his scoliosis was treated using acupuncture?
 While the story grabs attention because of its strange subject matter, Bino the alligator isn’t alone in finding relief through alternative scoliosis treatment methods.
 People can also find a better quality of life thanks to the variety of treatments available for abnormal spinal curvature and the symptoms it causes.
 Read on to learn about the advantages of acupuncture, other conservative options to treat scoliosis and when surgical intervention may become necessary for your condition.

-There are different reasons why you might receive a diagnosis of scoliosis, including progression of a previous case or a new development related to a degenerative condition like arthritis.
-When creating a treatment plan, always consult your primary care physician.
-With the spine out of the typical curving alignment, other issues, such as spinal stenosis (narrowing) and pinched nerves can arise, and treatments will need to be tailored to address these specific problems.
+There are different reasons why you might receive a diagnosis of scoliosis, including the progression of a previous case or a new development related to a degenerative condition like arthritis.
+When creating a treatment plan, always consult your primary care doctor.
+With the spine out of the typical curving alignment, other issues, such as spinal stenosis (the narrowing of the spine) and pinched nerves can arise.
+Therefore, treatments will need to be tailored to address these specific problems.